MartinMalinda/vue-concurrency/docs/cancellation/index.md

 # Cancelation

-Because tasks utilize generator functions, they are cancellable.
+Because tasks utilize generator functions, they are cancelable.
 That prevents unnecessary work, makes them safe to use and allows new (easier) ways solve problems.

 Tasks are canceled automatically when the component they exist on is unmounted or with the usage of a `task.restartable()` concurrency policy.
 They can be also canceled explicitly via methods like `taskInstance.cancel()` or `task.cancelAll()`.

 ## Example

 Let's create a task that periodically polls the server every 5s.
-With the possibiliy of cancellation, we don't have to use recursions or defensive checks.
-It's possible to create a task with an infinite loop and rely on cancellation.
+With the possibility of cancelation, we don't have to use recursions or defensive guards.
+It's possible to create a task with an infinite loop and rely on cancelation.

 ```ts
 setup() {